Spelt/ZXing.Delphi/README.md

 The goal of ZXing.Delphi is to make scanning barcodes as effortless, painless, fast and build within your FireMonkey or native Windows applications.
 Just include the source files or create a .bpl and add it in your existings projects and build the ZXing.Delphi source with your projects.

 #HELP NEEDED
 Although it works extremely well, it works currently only with one type barcode (Code 128).
-I only needed one barcode so for me there is no need yet for me to implement more types but I like to add all of them!
+I only needed one barcode so for me there is no immediate need yet for me to implement more types but I like to add all of them!
 For that I need your help!

 Its a good start for an awesome community effort!